perzeuss/dify-plugin-webhook/README.md

   }
   ```

+For endpoints configured with a specific Dify app, use the `/single-workflow` route.
 The response will contain results from the workflow execution.

 ### 🧩 Customization with Middlewares